 - method

 Normalisation method for bounded indicators.
-Options available Wagstaff (
+Options available are Wagstaff (

 wagstaff